-TLDR, this is a good build that will give you good gaming performance for a budget of around $1,000.
-You can make better builds, but they will cost more.
+In all, this is a good build that will give you good gaming performance for a budget of around $1,000.
+You can make a better build, but it will cost more.

 Thanks for reading.
-If you disagree with anything, want to debate, or haev any questions or comments, please feel free to leave them below!
+If you disagree with anything, want to debate, or have any questions or comments, please feel free to leave them below!